JohnLCaron/rlauxe/docs/AuditRecord.md

 # The AuditRecord
-_last changed 05/20/2026_
+_last changed 08/17/2026_

-An _Audit Record_ may have the following files in it:
+Rlauxe uses the following directorey layout.

+The **auditrecord** directory contains the publically available data, for use by verifiers.
+It should be published to a seperate bulletin board or web server.
+Files not in auditrecord are internal with formats that may change.
+Files in the private directory are typically only used in testing and must not be made public.

 ````
 $topdir/
-    countyData.csv  (county contests only)
+    countyData.csv        // optional - county contests only
-    countyContestData.csv (county contests only)
+    countyContestData.csv // optional - county contests only

-    $auditdir/
+    sortedCards.proto     // optional? - same as sortedCards.csv in kotlin protobuf format
+    fastSampling.bin      // optional? - (prn, styleId) in binary, used for fast sampling

+    auditrecord/

         // election record - output of createElectionRecord
         cardManifest.csv      // AuditableCardCsv, may be zipped
-        cardPools.csv         // CardPoolCsv:    CardPoolIF -> CardPool (optional)
-        cardStyles.json       // CardStylesJson: CardStyleIF -> CardStyle (optional)
         contests.json         // ContestsUnderAuditJson
         electionInfo.json     // ElectionInfoJson
+        cardPools.csv         // optional - CardPoolCsv
+        cardStyles.json       // optional - CardStylesJson
+        countyCardPools.csv   // optional - CountyCardPoolCsv, when pools are from county totals
+        countyCvrPools.csv    // optional - CountyCardPoolCsv, compare countyCardPools to generated cvrs, used by viewer (TODO remove from audit record?)

         // auditRecord - output of createAuditRecord, after the seed has been chosen
         auditCreationConfig.json  // AuditCreationConfigJson
-        auditRoundPrototype.json  // auditRoundConfigJson ; prototype for auditRoundConfigX
+        auditRoundConfig.json     // auditRoundConfigJson ; prototype for auditRoundConfigX
         sortedCards.csv           // AuditableCardCsv, sorted by prn, may be zipped
-        sortedCards.proto         // ProtoCard: same as sortedCards.csv in protobuf (4x faster than csv), optional
-        fastSampling.bin          // just prn, styleId in binary (30-240x faster than proto), optional

         roundX/
+            // output of runAuditRound
             auditEstX.json       // AuditRoundJson,  an audit state with estimation, ready for auditing
             auditRoundConfigX.json  // auditRoundConfigJson, configuration for this round
             auditStateX.json     // AuditRoundJson,  the results of the audit for this round